tarranprior/ahs-analysis/README.md

 ahs-analysis.py [options] <source>

 options:
   -h, --help     show this help message and exit --extract      extract all files from a .ahs source file.
+  -v, --verbose  enable verbose logging output.
 ```

 The contents of a typical `.AHS` file includes the following files after extraction.